 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

 Thawing Frozen Turkey in the Refrigerator

-Refrigerator thawing is the much-preferred method of defrosting a turkey.
-It is by far the safest, and also the easiest as you do not have to do anything except let it sit in the fridge and thaw.
-Plus the turkey will thaw more evenly.
-Make sure your refrigerator’s temperature is between 37°F and 40°F.
+Refrigerator thawing is the much-preferred option for defrosting a frozen turkey.
+It is by far the safest method and also the easiest since you do not have to do anything except let the turkey sit in the fridge and thaw.
+As an added bonus, the turkey will thaw more evenly.

 Thawing Frozen Turkey Breast in the Refrigerator

-This is certainly an option, but boy is it high maintenance!
-The water must remain at 40 degrees or colder the whole time and it needs 30 minutes of thaw time per pound of turkey.
-So, you need to change the water about every half hour in order to maintain the water temperature, and not allow warmer water to become a breeding ground for salmonella.
-For example, if you have a 16 pound bird…that’s monitoring it for 8 hours and changing water 16 times!
+Cold water is another option, and while it takes some work, it will be faster than thawing the turkey in the fridge.
+The water must remain at 40 degrees or colder the whole time, and it needs 30 minutes of thaw time per pound of turkey.
+You need to check the water about every half hour in order to maintain the water temperature (use an instant-read thermometer to check it) and not allow warmer water to become a breeding ground for salmonella.
+Refresh the water with new cold water if the water temperature goes about 40 degrees right away.

-But, if that’s what you need to do, in order to make Thanksgiving happen, it’s a good option.
-Place the turkey in its original wrapping in some sort of container large enough to have it fully submerged.
-A huge pot or a very clean garbage can is a possibility.
-Cover with cold water (40° F) which may mean adding ice to even cold tap water.
-Follow the chart below for how long your turkey would take to thaw in cold water.
+Place the turkey in its original sealed wrapping in some sort of container large enough to have it fully submerged.
+A huge pot or a very clean garbage can is a possibility (a sink works, too, if you’re not using it).
+Cover the turkey with cold water (37 to 40 degrees) — this may mean adding ice to tap water.
+Follow the chart below to figure out how long your turkey would take to thaw in cold water.

 Thawing Frozen Turkey Breast in Cold Water

-What to Avoid When Thawing a Turkey
+What to Avoid When Thawing Turkey

 Turkey Weight | Thawing Time (Refrigerator) | Thawing Time (Cold Water) |